 But they are also one of its most seriously special treats.
 In that regard, they’re a bit like oysters — which are also super special and definitely weird looking.
-However, for something that’s rightly classed as a delicacy, calamari are surprisingly inexpensive.
+However, for something that’s rightly classed as a delicacy, calamari is surprisingly inexpensive.
 Unlike oysters.

-Ugly ducklings they may be, but, happily, calamari freezes exceptionally well, and it typically comes nicely prepared and neatly packaged.
+Ugly ducklings they may be, but happily, calamari freezes exceptionally well, and it typically comes nicely prepared and neatly packaged.
 That suits me just fine, and I can see no reason to especially seek out the fresh variety.

-Pan fried calamari is simple to prep, simple to cook, simple to serve
+Pan-fried calamari is simple to prep, simple to cook, simple to serve

 Once you’ve made the chili jelly, fabulously good calamari can be prepped and cooked in well under ten minutes.
 And most of that time is spent on some simple prep.
-That’ll be a little work on the calamari with a sharp knife, a quick milk bath, and a light dredging in some seasoned flour.
+That’ll be a little work on the calamari with a sharp knife, a quick milk bath, and light dredging in seasoned flour.
 Then flash-fried in some very hot oil for just two minutes.

-That’s all it takes to rustle-up tender calamari with a fine golden crunch on the outside.
+That’s all it takes to rustle up tender calamari with a fine golden crunch on the outside.
 And when I say tender, I mean cut-with-a-teaspoon tender.